vicsim181/Pur_Beurre/README.md

-# P5
-Projet 5 OPCR
+# **How to use Pur Beurre and find healthier food?**

-This application has the objective to help consumers choosing healthier products.
+### This application was made with the objective to help consumers finding healthier food than what they usually consume.

-Each user can consult of 85 products in 5 different categories:
+Each user can consult the products from 5 different categories:
 -
- - saucisson sec
+ * saucisson sec (Dry sausages)
- - jus d'orange
+ * jus d'orange (Orange juice)
- - yaourt aux fruits
+ * yaourt aux fruits (Fruits yogurt)
- - glace vanille
+ * glace vanille (Vanilla ice cream)

-Those products are based on what is available in the french market and stores.
+Those products are based on what is available in the french market and stores, the data about thoses products are extracted from the OpenFoodFacts database.